jamespagedev/Pintereach/README.md

   [
     {
       id: 3,
-      coverPage: "index.html",
+      cover_page: "index.html",
       title: "",
       link: "https://lambdaschool.com/",
       users: [
         {
           id: 1,
-          displayName: "RandomBlogger", // will use username if displayName is blank },
+          display_name: "RandomBlogger", // will use username if display_name is blank },
         {
           id: 2,
-          displayName: "catperson", // will use username if displayName is blank }
+          display_name: "catperson", // will use username if display_name is blank }
       ]
     }